aota/deepfreezefest.ca/outdoor-fun.md

 ### Horse and Wagon Rides

 Sleigh bells are ringing down the Avenue!
 Take a ride down memory lane with family and friends.
 Located on 92 Street (between 118 Ave & 119 Ave, east of the ice garden.
-Ride the wagon to dance and musical performances at Avenue Theatre. **Two drop off stops: Avenue Theatre and the Alberta Avenue Community Centre.** -->
+Ride the wagon to dance and musical performances at Avenue Theatre. **Two drop off stops: Avenue Theatre and the Alberta Avenue Community Centre.**

+### FROZEN (in a Giant Igloo!)
+FREE Special Movie Presentation

+**Saturday 6:15 – 7:45 | Igloo Stage | 118 Ave & 92 Street** After the Fireworks on Saturday night follow Princesses Elsa and Anna to the Igloo Stage for a special showing of the Disney movie FROZEN.

+_‘When a princess with the power to turn things into ice curses her home in infinite winter, her sister, Anna teams up with a mountain man, his playful reindeer, and a snowman to change the weather condition.’
+(Run time: 102 minutes)_

 <!-- ### Dutch Snow Sculptors